CanyoneerApp-Archived/api/README.md

 ## Output Products

-- `index.json` - all routes as a newline separated JSON file using the `IndexRoute` type
+- `index.json` - all routes as a newline separated JSON file using the `IndexRouteV2` type
-- `index.geojson` - all route geometries from the KML file as a newline separated JSON file using the `GeoJSONRoute` type
+- `index.geojson` - all route geometries from the KML file as a newline separated JSON file using the `GeoJSONRouteV2` type
-- `details/{id}.json` - detailed data for a single route using the `Route` type which includes the HTML description and all geometries from the KML file
+- `details/{id}.json` - detailed data for a single route using the `RouteV2` type which includes the HTML description and all geometries from the KML file
-- `tiles/{z}/{x}/{y}.pbf` - all route geometries from the KML as the `GeoJSONRoute` type formatted as [Vector Tiles](https://github.com/mapbox/vector-tile-spec/)
+- `tiles/{z}/{x}/{y}.pbf` - all route geometries from the KML as the `GeoJSONRouteV2` type formatted as [Vector Tiles](https://github.com/mapbox/vector-tile-spec/)
 - `tiles/metadata.json` - a standard Tippecanoe metadata file that describes what's in the vector tiles and how they were generated
-- `schema/{type}.json` - JSON schemas for LegacyRoute, IndexRoute, Route, RouteGeoJSONFeature
+- `schema/{type}.json` - JSON schemas for RouteV1, IndexRouteV2, RouteV2, RouteV2GeoJSONFeature
-- `legacy.json` - all routes as a JSON array using the `LegacyRoute` type
+- `legacy.json` - all routes as a JSON array using the `RouteV1` type